Architecture

 | Kafka | Ingestion buffering, cross-DC replication | >10k events/sec, multi-region |

-| Redis | Signal caching, rate limiting state | High cache hit rates, rate limiting |
+| Redis | Signal caching, rate limiting | High cache hit rates, rate limiting |

 Data Flow